Connect to SQL and NoSQL Databases

 PATCH api/v1/connection | |

-1 2 3 4 5 6 7 8 9 |
+1 2 3 4 5 6 7 8 9 | |

 Set ConnectionConfig secrets

 After you create a ConnectionConfig, you explain how to connect to it by setting its "secrets": host, port, user, and password (note that the secrets used are specific to the DB connector).
 You do this by creating a ConnectionConfig Secrets object by calling the Set a ConnectionConfig's Secrets operation.
-You can set the object's attributes separately, or supply a single url
+You can set the object's attributes separately, or supply a single url string that encodes them all.

-To skip the connection test, set verify
+To skip the connection test, set verify to false.

 Note: fidesops encrypts all ConnectionConfig secrets values before they're stored.